-Djokovic dominates Shapovalov to win 5th Paris Masters title
+Imperious Djokovic wins 5th Paris Masters and 77th title

 With that, the briefest glimmer of hope was gone.

-“I’m sure the best things are yet to come for you,” Djokovic sportingly said to Shapovalov during the trophy ceremony.
+“I’m sure the best things are yet to come for you,” Djokovic said to Shapovalov during the trophy ceremony.

+“It’s great to hear that, but I still have a long way to go,” Shapovalov said.
+“I want to be beating guys like Novak so I have to improve, find a way to return better.”

-Djokovic has won every final he’s played at Bercy Arena except for last year’s against Karen Khachanov, which came after a grueling three-hour semifinal against 20-time Grand Slam champion Roger Federer.
+Djokovic has won every final he’s played at Bercy Arena except for last year’s against Karen Khachanov, which came after a three-hour semifinal slugfest against 20-time Grand Slam champion Roger Federer.

 This year, Djokovic did not drop a set and heads to the upcoming ATP Finals in London looking to secure the year-ending No. 1 ranking for a sixth time.
 That would move him two ahead of Nadal, one ahead of Federer and Jimmy Connors, and into a tie with record-holder Pete Sampras.

-Nadal is also in strong contention to finish the year as No. 1 but it remains uncertain whether the injury-hit Spaniard can play at the ATP Finals, which start Nov.
+Nadal is also in strong contention to finish the year as No. 1 but it remains uncertain whether the Spaniard can play at the ATP Finals, which start Nov.
 10.

+“I’m sad to see that he’s injured because that’s not what you want to see.
+I know how that feels,” said Djokovic, who struggled nearly two years with an elbow injury.
+“Historically he’s had several injuries at the last part of the season, so I hope he can recover.
+Because without him, obviously the battle for No. 1, but also the tournament itself, is different.”

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports